Thandokazi2000/Intro-to-HTML-and-CSS/README.md

  Audio element is used to play an audio file on a web page The controls attribute adds audio controls like play, pause, and volume.
  The source element allows you to specify alternative audio files which the browser may choose from
- Video element is used to show a video on a web page.
+ Video element is used to show a video on a web page video	Defines a video or movie source	Defines multiple media resources for media elements, such as video and audio track	Defines text tracks in media play

  Embedding Media via Iframes
  Embedding refers to taking content from one site and placing it within the middle of another sites page.E.g Google Maps, code demo or videos from youtube.

  <h3>Content Identification</h3>